 Account Discovery.
 If the email address which you used to register with us belongs to a corporate entity (with the exception of known ISP email providers such as Gmail), we may disclose your email address and account information to (a) users associated with that entity if you are a plan administrator in order to help those users contact you, and (b) the entity and its CIPO Cloud Software plan administrators in order to help them understand who in the organization is using CIPO Cloud Software.

 To Other Users of the Services

 Content.
-Content you choose to share with, or make available to, other users is shared as designated by you, and you should consider that it may be further shared by your collaborators; we are not responsible for, nor does this Policy apply to, the collection, use, processing, or sharing of Content by other users in this manner.
+The content you choose to share with or make available to, other users are shared as designated by you, and you should consider that it may be further shared by your collaborators; we are not responsible for, nor does this Policy apply to, the collection, use, processing, or sharing of Content by other users in this manner.

 In Testimonials.
 With your consent, we may publish Customer testimonials you share with us, which could contain personal data such as your full name and other information you choose to share.
 If you wish to update or remove your testimonial, please notify via email@example.com.

 Through Use of Community Features.
 Our Sites may include interactive features, including forums, online communities, bulletin boards, and publicly accessible blogs (“Community Features”).
 You should be aware that any information that you post in a Community Feature might be read, collected, and used by others who access it.
 To request removal of your personal data from a Community Feature, contact us via firstname.lastname@example.org.
 We will make commercially reasonable efforts to remove your personal data from our Sites and will let you know if we are unable to do so and why.